-There were two fridges in the pharmacy but only one fridge was currently used to store thermolabile medicines.
-The fridge temperatures had increased overnight and the pharmacist was in the process of contacting the manufacturers and disposing of some medicines.
-The fridge appeared to be in good working order and the temperature had come back down at the time of the inspection.
+There were two fridges in the pharmacy used to store thermolabile medicines.
 Maximum and minimum temperatures were recorded daily and were seen to always be within the correct range.

 Doop bins were available for use and there was sufficient storage for medicines.
 The computers were all password protected and patient information was safeguarded.